siruguri/cclr_parsing_code/README.md

 # Installation

-1. This code has been tested on Ruby 2.1.2 (MRI)
+1. This code has been tested on Ruby 2.1.2 and 2.2.2 (both MRI)
 1. This code requires the following gems to be installed prior to running:
    * [XML Simple](https://github.com/maik/xml-simple/): `gem install xml-simple`
    * [ParseConfig](https://github.com/datafolklabs/ruby-parseconfig/): `gem install parse-config`